Dsap5131/checkers/README.md

 Its Checkers :)

 Just a simple project updated every once in awhile as I improve my software development skills.
-The main goals of this project is showcasing my software development skills in Python.
+The main goals of this project is showcasing my software development skills.

 Practice makes perfect.
-Please leave comments on improvements.
+Please leave comments for improvements.

 # Running